 - Molded-in recesses for aftermarket accessories

 So now you’re armed with all the information you need to help you choose the right kayak for you.
-But to make things that little bit easier I have reviewed this year best beginner kayaks, make you sure you check my top picks!
+But to make things that little bit easier I have reviewed this year best beginner kayaks, as well the overall best kayaks of 2022 – make you sure you check my top picks!

 How To Choose A Kayak As A Beginner – The Summarized Version